LucaReggiannini/local-data-finder/README.md

 # swdf
 ## System-wide data finder for Windows

 I wanted to make a simple script that uses Windows built in tools only.

-No additional tools, no Powershell policy bypass, no complex options ... just the major features I use on a daily basis.
+No additional tools, no Powershell policy bypass, no complex options... just the major features I use on a daily basis.

 ```
                .andAHHAbnn.